-Conflict remains a major scourge in many regions of the world, generating huge suffering and loss of human life.
-Violent conflicts remain a significant obstacle to economic development as they lower the incentives to accumulate human and physical capital, affect the efficiency in the allocation of public resources, and erode institutions and social capital.
-The case of Africa has been especially prominent given the widespread geographical prevalence of conflict, as well as the pervasiveness of different kinds of intra- and interstate conflicts in its recent history.
-Unsurprisingly, conflict is seen as a key factor holding back African economic development (Easterly and Levine, 1997).
-This has led to immense interest in uncovering the underlying drivers of both intra- and interstate conflict in Africa.1

-There is an overwhelming consensus that, in Africa, ethnic tensions are a key catalyst of intrastate conflicts, while border issues between countries are a major driver of interstate conflicts (Starr, 1978; Horowitz et al., 1985).
-In particular, shared international borders seem to fuel conflict as they affect both the opportunity for interaction and the willingness to fight for resources, land and territories.
-Interestingly, although one can expect ethnic borders within a country to similarly spur conflicts across ethnic groups, the role of ethnic borders as a catalyst for internal conflict has remained overlooked in the vast academic literature on the subject.
-In contrast, Africans perceive conflict over land and territory as the main catalyst for violent conflict between groups.
-Indeed, most individuals surveyed across 17 African countries during 2002 and 2003 as part of the Afro-Barometer stated that "boundary and land disputes" were the main reasons underlying intra-state conflicts.^{2,3}
+Conflicts are a major scourge in many regions of the world, generating immense suffering and loss of human life.
+Moreover, conflicts remain a significant obstacle to the development process, lowering the incentives to accumulate human and physical capital, affecting the efficiency in the allocation of public resources, and eroding institutions and social capital.
+The African case is especially notable, given the wide geographical prevalence of conflicts and the pervasiveness of different types of intra- and interstate conflicts in its recent history.
+Unsurprisingly, conflicts are considered a key factor holding back African economic development (Easterly and Levine, 1997).
+Many underlying drivers of conflict in Africa have been suggested and explored in the literature, especially the determinants of intra- and interstate conflicts.
+There is an overwhelming consensus that ethnic tensions are a key catalyst of intrastate conflicts (Horowitz et al., 1985).
+Also, the extensive literature in economics, political science, and international studies focused on the causes of interstate conflict has documented the pivotal role of shared national borders as a strong predictor of conflict between countries.
+Intuitively, shared international borders matter because they affect both the opportunity for interaction and the willingness to fight (Starr, 1978), which in many cases, is affected by the presence of resources and disputed territories.
+Interestingly, although similar forces should be prevalent across ethnic groups within countries, the role of (historical) ethnic borders as a source of internal conflict remains overlooked.

+This seems an especially important gap in the literature as conflicts over land and territory are perceived to be especially prevalent in Africa.
+Indeed, 42% of individuals surveyed across 17 African countries in 2002 and 2003 stated that "boundary and land disputes" (the most prevalent first response) were the main catalysts for violent conflict between groups.2 According to a report by the EU and UN, "land issues have played a significant role in all but three of the more than 30 intra-state conflicts that have taken place in Africa since 1990" (EU-UN).
+Although these types of conflicts are extremely prevalent (44% of conflict events and 47% of conflicts between 1997 and 2015), they tend to be small-scale, local, and usually do not initially involve the government.
+Yet, these so-called non-civil conflicts tend to be linked to the escalation of conflict, evolving to become full-fledged civil wars (e.g, Côte d'Ivoire and Sudan) (Fjelde and Østby, 2014).
-Although these types of non-civil conflicts are extremely prevalent (44% of conflict events and 47% of conflicts between 1997 and 2015), they tend to be small scale, local and usually do not involve the government, which may explain them being largely overlooked in the literature on civil conflict (Boone, 2017).
-We aim to fill this gap in the literature by providing empirical evidence on the relationship between ethnic borders and contemporary non-civil conflict in Africa.
-Specifically, we study the relationship between the fuzzy historical delimitation of ethnic territories and non-civil conflicts (i.e., conflict events that take place at the local level and do not involve the government), emphasizing those that involve local disputes between ethnic groups over land and territory.

-We hypothesize that the fuzzy nature of historical ethnic borders underlies contemporary disputes over land, authority, and territory.
-Central to our main argument is the fact that historical ethnic homelands are central to group identity today (Horowitz et al., 1985), mainly because they highlight the ancestral ownership of the land (Fearon and Laitin, 2011).
-Nonetheless, the demarcation and enforcement of those borders was not forcefully applied in the past, as land was historically abundant and population scarce in precolonial Africa (Herbst, 2000).
-These conditions disincentivized the control
+We aim to fill this gap in the literature by studying the relationship between historical ethnic borders and contemporary conflict in Africa.
+Specifically, we explore the relationship between the historical (and fuzzy) demarcation of ethnic territories and the prevalence and intensity of non-civil conflict (i.e., conflict events that take place at the local level and do not involve the government).
+We hypothesize that the fuzzy nature of these borders underlies contemporary disputes over land and territory.
+Central to our main argument is the fact that historical ethnic homelands are fundamental to group identities today (Horowitz et al., 1985), mainly because they highlight the ancestral ownership of the land (Fearon

-1E.g., the role of resource discovery and exploitation, climatic shocks, economic poverty and inequality, lack of democratic institutions, weak property right protection, European colonization, and ethnic and religious diversity have been studied (Alesina et al., 2003, 2011; Michalopoulos and Papaioannou, 2016; Berman et al., 2017).
+1E.g., the role of resource discovery and exploitation, climatic shocks, economic poverty and inequality, lack of democratic institutions, weak property right protection, European colonization, and ethnic and religious diversity have been studied (see among others, Alesina et al. (2003); Miguel et al. (2004); Alesina et al. (2011); Bazzi and Blattman (2014); Berman and Couttenier (2015); Michalopoulos and Papaioannou (2016); Berman et al. (2017); McGuirk and Burke (2020)).
+See Herbst (1990, 2000) and Blattman and Miguel (2010) for surveys of the large conflict literature.